PedroZappa/42_minitalk/README.md

 static void ft_send_msg(pid_t pid, char *msg);
 ```

-* To keep track of the current index of the message being sent, a local variable `i`, initialized to 0,
+* To keep track of the current index of the message being sent, a local variable `i` is created and initialized to 0,

 * Before the `client` starts sending the message we must first take the `message`'s length and send it to the `server` ahead of the message itself.
 ```c